 Of course, the price tag may be well worth it, considering it’s incredibly powerful.
 It can clean a space up to 930 square feet, and more importantly, it can do it fast.
 A colored LED bar monitors air quality in real-time, from very unhealthy red all the way to clean and breathable blue.
 Of course, if you blink, you might miss it changing colors, as the Coway Airmega 250S works its air-purifying magic lightning fast.
 With three fan speeds, the device adapts to surroundings, rotating fast when levels are unhealthy, and rotating slowly while you sleep.
 Its Green True HEPA filter traps 99.99 percent of airborne particles up to 0.01 microns, volatile organic compounds like cooking smoke, and even smelly odors.
 And with the Coway Airmega 250S EZ release design, you’ll actually remember to clean and replace your filter.
 Still, the price tag is still a hard pill to swallow, but for those who suffer from serious indoor allergens, Coway Airmega 250S is less a machine and more of a miracle worker, even if it does rattle lightly when the fan is set to high speed.

-Things to Consider Before Buying an Air Purifier
+Things to Consider Before Buying the Best Air Purifiers

 Suppose you’re considering a home air purifier to help you Blueair Blue Pure 211+ Air Purifier, odors, and other airborne particles from your living space.
 In that case, the first thing you need to determine is what part of your house most needs to improve air quality.
 Then, you can choose an air purifier that best fits the space.
 For example, in a bedroom, you may need only an air filter that accommodates a capacity of only a hundred or a couple of hundred square feet.
 However, for an ample living space or open area floor plan, you’re going to be looking at any option that can tackle over a thousand square feet, or perhaps even a few units working in tandem with one another.